Currently this content is only available in German.

 Kontakt Box

-The paediatric cardiology research group focuses on clinical studies identifying patients at risk for cardiac sequelae.
+We focus on clinical studies identifying patients at risk of cardiac sequelae.

-This prospective study is a close collaboration between Dr. Sara Bachmann and Prof. Dr. Urs Zumsteg, paediatric endocrinologists at UKBB to investigate the influence of nocturnal hypoglycemia on cardiac repolarization and autonomic heart rate regulation in children with type 1 diabetes mellitus.
-The combination of continuous nocturnal glucose measurements and ECG analysis enables us to study changes in the duration of repolarization and parameters of heart rate variability related to hypoglycemia.
+In collaboration with Dr. S. Bachmann, Pediatric Endocrinology, the influence of nocturnal hypoglycemia on cardiac repolarization/autonomic heart rate regulation in children with type 1 diabetes mellitus is investigated.
+Using continuous nocturnal glucose measurements and ECG analysis, changes in the duration of repolarization and parameters of heart rate variability (HRV) related to hypoglycemia were studied.

 Only available in German